 Bear 1817 Posted April 27, 2015 Also, these films have nothing to do with Chor Yuen's The Sentimental Swordsman and Return of the Sentimental Swordsman which also star Ti Lung.
 Heh.
 I'll have to watch both these some day, though.
 Should be awesome as fuck.
 Well, as I said I'd watch this as soon as possible, and so I did.
 The Sentimental Swordsman - This doesn't have anything to do with Chor Yuen's Clans of Intrigue, Legend of the Bat and Perils of a Sentimental Swordsman, but they have plenty in common.
 Ti Lung plays a very elegant, slick and classy guy, just as in Clans of Intrigue, Legend of the Bat and Perils of a Sentimental Swordsman, and his weapon of choice is a hand fan, just as in Clans of Intrigue and its sequels but with some blades thrown in for good measure.
 The overall feeling is much of the same, though it doesn't have the whole mystery from the three mentioned films, but still carries much of the same feeling.
 Ti Lung is TI Lung aka fantastic, and Derek Yee (who also appeared in Legend of the Bat) is amazing as well, and together they form a superb duo.
 As usual for "newer" Shaw Brothers wuxias the sets look's a bit fake, but despite this they look so god damn amazing and I am always impressed by them.
 If you like late 70's/early 80's wuxia which is just inbetween the old school pre-wire-fu and new school wire-fu, then this surely will please you.
 Return of the Sentimental Swordsman - This film starts three years after the other and while much of the same, but it has more of a classic kung fu feeling to it because of the plot.
 There's not really any point saying any more.
 It's on par with the first one.
 Both films were amazing.
 Share this post Link to post Share on other sites

 Bear 1817 Posted April 28, 2015 Edge of Tomorrow - I've been looking forward to seeing this for a long time, and I was very much enjoyed.
 I wish it was a tad more brutal, I didn't like the ending and some of the special effects looked pretty poor, but apart from that it was very good.
 Emily Blunt was good and Tom Cruise is still capable being cool.
 That's good!
-2 Des and Flame-X reacted to this Share this post Link to post Share on other sites
+2 Flame-X and Des reacted to this Share this post Link to post Share on other sites

 Bear 1817 Posted April 29, 2015 Heroes of the East - Classic martial arts flick by Lau Kar Leung, starring Gordon Liu.
 This is Chinese kung fu VS Japanese martial arts, and for its time it's unique in its portrayal of the japanese martial arts experts.
 They're not portraied as villains, but both the characters and their skills is treated with respect.
 It portrays the chinese techniques as superior, but that's expected from a chinese martial arts film from 78.
 It's got a diverse cast and even more diverse fights, digging into a shitload of different styles and handling them brilliantly.
 Gordon Liu is always a pleasure to the eye as he's both a great actor and martial artist, and as usual he's phenomenal.
 Massive film!
 Share this post Link to post Share on other sites